Folsom Lake State Recreation Area: Campgrounds

-Avery's Pond is located Near Rattlesnake Bar, north of the Rattlesnake Bar Equestrian Assembly Area.
+Avery's Pond is located near Rattlesnake Bar, north of the Rattlesnake Bar Equestrian Assembly Area.
 It can be accessed by parking at Rattlesnake Bar and walking 1.1 miles to the sites.
 There are 2 Sites and each holds 8 people.
 There are no water or garbage service and no dogs or fires allowed.
 It is commonly used as a horseback riding trail.

 Avery's pond is a historical pond made in the 1880s by a pioneer rancher named Ira Avery.
 Elevation of the pond is at 530 feet, about 20 feet above Folsom Lake.
 The 1854 North Fork Diversion ditch provided water for Avery's Pond and water from the pond became a reliable year-around water source for Avery's extensive orchards.
 Avery used to supply lumber, fruit, and sheep to the gold miners in the area.
 His ranch consisted of about 117 acres, of which 40 acres had 1,500 fruit trees (pears, persimmons, cherries).
 The pond is lined with fine-grained alluvium.

 Nimbus Dam and Lake Natoma

 Nimbus Dam and Lake Natoma are also included in the vicinity of the Folsom Lake State Recreation Area.

 Historically, the American River provided approximately 100 miles of stream in which salmon and steelhead could spawn and rear.
 When the Folsom-Nimbus project was completed in 1958, most of the spawning and rearing areas for the fish were cut off.
 Nimbus Hatchery was constructed to replace the salmon and steelhead runs that were blocked by Nimbus dam.
 The Nimbus Fish Hatchery located at Nimbus Dam raises Chinook salmon and steelhead for release to the American River.
 About 4 million Chinook salmon and 43,000 steelhead are released each year.
 Educational activities for children and adults are offered.
 The U.S. Bureau of Reclamation pays the California Department of Fish and Wildlife to operate the hatchery.

 Lake Natoma is an intermediate lake along the American River, located between Folsom Dam and Nimbus Dam.
 It is primarily a recreational lake.
-It includes Negro Bar State Recreation Area.
+It includes Black Miners Bar.
 The Sacramento State Aquatic Center is also located here and equipment rentals are available for paddling, rowing, water ski and wakeboard, boating and jet skiing, and sailing and windsurfing.
 The Sac State Aquatic Center is a cooperation between students at Sacramento State, the University Union at Sac State, California Department of Boating and Waterways, and the California Department of Parks and Recreation.